by Bob Collins

 The ALR and the rules that govern it have been punted from one end of the political spectrum to the other for the past four and a half decades.
 The initial legislation was met with fierce resistance from the farm community who feared – with ample reason – that the social objective of saving farmland would be achieved by government appropriation of their existing property rights.
 Thousands demonstrated and the government initiated some changes, including provision for limited appeals to the cabinet’s Environmental and Land Use Committee.

 The Agricultural Land Commission was created to administer the legislation.
 The ALC was also given jurisdiction to administer green belt land, landbank land and parkland.
-The ALC also made land purchases and long-
+The ALC also made land purchases and long-term agricultural lease agreements.

 The government of the day tried to appease angry farmers with cost of production and farm income insurance schemes.

 The Socreds were elected in December of 1975.
 The following year, they replaced the ALC commissioners and amended the ALR Act.
-New commissioners were restricted to four-
+New commissioners were restricted to four-year terms and appeal requests could be made directly to the minister.

-Two days after the NDP returned to power in 1991, the golf course order-
+Two days after the NDP returned to power in 1991, the golf course order-in-council was rescinded and a moratorium was placed on golf course applications.
+Eventually, approximately 120 were approved.

-In 1993, the right to appeal directly to cabinet was abolished but was replaced by a provincial interest reference clause which was described at the time as giving cabinet a “pre-
+In 1993, the right to appeal directly to cabinet was abolished but was replaced by a provincial interest reference clause which was described at the time as giving cabinet a “pre-emptive override of the ALC process.”

 The clause was first used to allow ALR exclusion of the Six Mile Ranch property near Kamloops.
 That decision caused a rift in NDP ranks and resulted in the Quayle report clarifying provincial interest and ensuring accountability.
 The report also called for the amalgamation of the ALC and the Forest Land Commission.
 Enabling legislation was passed in 1999 and was replaced by a new act in 2001 when the Liberals formed government.